M-Ravali/M-Ravali/README.md

 # Hi there, I'm Ravali Maddela 👋

-## 🌐 Full Stack Developer | Machine Learning Enthusiast | Cloud Computing Practitioner
+## 🌐 Full Stack Developer | Machine Learning Explorer | Cloud Computing Practitioner

 I'm a Computer Science graduate student at Saint Louis University (graduating May 2025) with a background in full-stack development, currently focusing on cloud computing and machine learning.
 With 2+ years of professional experience at Cognizant, I've built responsive web applications and worked with cross-functional teams to deliver customer-facing UIs and internal APIs.